• Introduction

 Final model

-Finally, a ForecasterAutoreg is trained with the optimal configuration found.
-This step is not necessary if return_best = True is specified in the grid_search_forecaster function.
+Finally, a ForecasterRecursive is trained with the optimal configuration found.
+This step is not necessary if return_bestis set to True in the grid_search_forecaster function.

 # Create and train forecaster with the best hyperparameters and lags found